Cummings

 Portrait of the Duchess

-Duchess of Ferrara is a fresco, a type of work painted in watercolors directly
+portrait of the late Duchess of Ferrara is a fresco, a type of work painted

-on a plaster wall.
-The portrait symbolizes the duke's possessive and controlling
+in watercolors directly on a plaster wall.
+The portrait symbolizes the

-nature inasmuch as the duchess has become an art object which he owns and
+an art object which he owns and controls.

 Meter

-"My Last Duchess" is in iambic
+Last Duchess" is in iambic pentameter,

-and stressed syllables), as Lines 1 and 2 of the poem demonstrate.
+of five pairs of unstressed and stressed syllables.
+Lines 1 and 2 of the

 That's